 When UrbanFaith spoke with Shepherd, she told us Sherri was about “showing other women how you get past hurt.”
 And just as she has learned to move past her real-life ex-husband’s infidelity and live a vibrant life with her 4-year-old son after the divorce, on the show Sherri doesn’t dwell on the pain.
 Upcoming plotlines revolve around learning to live as a newly single woman, dating after divorce and doing activities alone that used to be family rituals.
 And while keeping a glass-half-full attitude has helped the comedian work through her personal pain, Shepherd does plan to integrate the real-life Christian faith that ultimately helped her get through her divorce into the show.
 In the pilot episode, the scorned woman prayed with her girlfriends to keep from killing her husband.

-The next episode airs on Tuesday night at 9 p.m..
+The next episode airs on Tuesday night at 9 p.m. on the Lifetime network.
 Check it out and let us know what you think of the show.

 Mary Mary Take Beyonce’s and J Lo’s Leads